 This helps you stay focused on a specific area and site and makes sharing and dividing the workload amongst team members easier.

-Create a keyword research template that you can work from that highlight the mapping points you will need to account for:
+Create a keyword research template that you can work from that highlights the mapping points you will need to account for:

 - The problems you resolve for your customers